ArmandoAv/etl_pyspark/README.md

 The %HADOOP_HOME%\bin variable is added to the Path variable.

-A cmd terminal is opened and validated, execute the next command, if everything works correctly, the Spark environment will start.
+A cmd terminal is opened and validated, execute the nexts commands, if everything works correctly, the Spark environment will start.

 ```
+cd C:\spark
 pyspark
 ```